 Finished Front Porch Steps

 When the concrete hardens the forms are removed and the porch steps are exposed.
-As a finishing step, wrought iron
+As a finishing step, wrought iron railings were added.

 Finished concrete porch steps